hrbrmstr/ggexpanse/README.md

   - `expanse_pal`: Color palette based on selected colors from expanse\_cols
   - `import_protomolecule`: Import Protomolecule font for use in charts
+  - `protomolecule`: Helper to get the right font name for varous operating systems
   - `scale_colour_expanse`: Discrete color & fill scales based on “The Expanse” palette
   - `theme_expanse`: An “Expanse” theme for ggplot2